theWoogle/comp472-mp3/README.md

 * logger.py provides two functions to store results in the required .csv files

 * In `results` a bar plot with the accuracies (performance.pdf) and the analysis files can be found
-* `data` will store the downloaded models and synonym datasets but is not uploaded to git due to size constraints
+* `data` will store the downloaded models and synonym datasets but is not uploaded to git due to size constrai